alfredapp/1password-workflow/README.md

 ![](https://user-images.githubusercontent.com/1699443/166268538-3706cc02-dd9e-4a05-8b4f-4eadca4cf692.png)

 The Workflow will attempt to detect when you update items in 1Password and present you with the option to refresh them.
 You can disable this behaviour by flipping the `auto_refresh` Workflow Environment Variable to `0`.
 Set `logins_only` to `1` if you want to hide other item types.
+Set `hide_url` to `1` if you want to hide URLs in the subtext of logins.

 Uncommon but useful actions, such as toggling vaults, can be accessed via `:1pextras`.